PrsPrsBK/PrsPrsCopy/README.rst

 0.9.6
 --------------------

-fix: When text exists after QT's URL, it will be dropped.
+fix: When text exists after quoted-tweet's URL, it will be dropped.